wylie78/HuddleUp/README.md

 		 python -m pip install -r requirement.txt

-      4. edit the configuration in the huddleup.py file or export an HUDDLEUP_SETTINGS environment variable pointing to a configuration file.
+      4. (Optional)edit the configuration in the huddleup.py file or
+         export an HUDDLEUP_SETTINGS environment variable
+         pointing to a configuration file.